kshaffer/theory3/week14.md

 #### Transcription/analysis no. 5

-Transcribe and analyze [passage TBA]() (must be logged into Google Drive with CU credentials to access audio).
+Transcribe and analyze [this classical piano passage](https://drive.google.com/open?id=0B9o4hmKNoi6cMFFJaFdFbkFNR2s) (must be logged into Google Drive with CU credentials to access audio).
 Be sure to include all of the following in your transcription/analysis (these will count towards the Aural Skills 3 grade):

 - **Score:** A piano staff (treble and bass) with proper key signature, time signature, and accurate notes and rhythms (you can omit trills, mordents, turns, grace notes, and the like)
 - **Harmony:** Roman numerals and figured bass below the staff.